-"Even BPA-free plastics can release estrogenic chemicals into liquids that may pose a health risk over time," says Dr. Adams.
+"Even BPA-free plastics can release estrogenic chemicals into liquids that may pose a health risk over time," Adams says.
 "These estrogenic chemicals may act as an endocrine (or hormone) disruptor if levels build up or exposure is high enough."

 Any household appliance that contains water requires frequent cleaning or you run the risk of mold and bacteria running rampant.
-This is especially true for coffee makers because the heat and constant moisture in them create the perfect environment for these organisms to flourish, warns Dr. Adams.
+This is especially true for coffee makers because the heat and constant moisture in them create the perfect environment for these organisms to flourish, Adams says.

-Many of us turn to a cup of joe during that afternoon energy slump, but consuming caffeine late in the day can cause issues with sleep, says Largeman-Roth.
+Many of us turn to a cup of joe during that afternoon energy slump, but drinking caffeine late in the day can cause issues with sleep, Largeman-Roth says.

 Also, Largeman-Roth recommends against storing your beans in the freezer, which will cause them to lose their moisture and can affect their flavor.

-When coffee beans are roasted, something known as the Maillard reaction occurs, producing melanoidins that affect the beans' overall antioxidant capacity and anti-inflammatory effects, says Dr. Adams.
+When coffee beans are roasted, something known as the Maillard reaction occurs, producing melanoidins that affect the beans' overall antioxidant capacity and anti-inflammatory effects, Adams says.
 So, the longer the beans are roasted (the darker the roast), the higher the amount of antioxidants they contain.

 What's more?
 Sipping on a darker roast may help protect your DNA from damage, according to a November 2018 study in the European Journal of Nutrition.